jjohn92085/endpoint-session-health-check-tool/README.md

 Endpoint Session & Health Check Tool

-Goal:
+Overview

-A Powershell script that runs manually or at login to check whether the user’s machine has common session, access, and performance issues, then outputs a simple health report.
+A PowerShell script that runs manually or at user login to identify common session, access, and performance issues, then outputs a simple, easy-to-read health report.

-Keep these features

-1. User and environment checks
+🎯 Goal

+Provide quick visibility into:

+User permissions
+Environment configuration
+Connectivity status
+Basic system health

+🔍 Features

+🧑‍💻 User & Environment Checks
-	- Check whether the current user is a local admin
+Determine if the current user is a local administrator Detect whether the device is:
+Domain-joined
-	- Check whether the device is domain-joined or in a workgroup
+or part of a workgroup
-	- Check whether the session is local or remote/RDP

-2. RDP and server connectivity checks
+Identify session type:
+Local
+or Remote (RDP)

+🌐 RDP & Server Connectivity Checks
-	- Check whether RDP is enabled on the machine
+Verify if RDP is enabled on the machine
-	- Check whether the machine can reach a defined server with a ping test
+Test connectivity to a defined server using:
+Ping (ICMP)

-	- Optionally test whether a common server port is reachable
+Optionally test if a specific server port is reachable ⚙️ Basic Performance Checks

-3. Basic performance checks

-	- Check CPU usage
+Monitor CPU usage
-	- Check memory usage
+Monitor memory usage
-	- Check system uptime
+Check system uptime
+🚀 Usage

+Run manually:

+.\HealthCheck.ps1

+Or configure to run at login via:

+Task Scheduler
+Group Policy (GPO)
+📌 Notes
+Designed for endpoint troubleshooting and quick diagnostics Lightweight and fast execution
+Can be extended with additional checks as needed